Quantitative Easing Explained

 By increasing the money supply, QE keeps the value of the country's currency low.
 This makes the country's stocks more attractive to foreign investors.
 It also makes exports cheaper.

-Federal Reserve.
+The U.S. Federal Reserve undertook the most successful QE effort.
 It added almost $2 trillion to the money supply.
 That’s the largest expansion from any economic stimulus program in history.
 As a result, the debt on the Fed’s balance sheet doubled from $2.106 trillion in November 2008 to $4.486 trillion in October 2014.

 How does quantitative easing work?
 The Fed adds credit to the banks' reserve accounts in exchange for mortgage-backed securities and Treasurys.
 The asset purchases are done by the trading desk at the New York Federal Reserve Bank.